inaimathi/langnostic/drafts/working-with-kivy.md

 1. You can't just add new requirements to `requirements.txt`, you also need to add them to the `requirements` line in `buildozer.spec`
 2. If you want to deploy some static files, you need to add those to the `source.include_exts` line in `buildozer.spec`.
 This bit me when I wanted to include some custom fonts.
 The line's value defaults to `py,png,jpg,kv,atlas`, so if you're trying to include anything else in your bundle, you need to add it.
 3. If you're dealing with any library that uses [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) in the dependency tree, you need to _manually and explicitly_ add `bs4`, `beautifulsoup4` and `soupsieve` to the requirements line in `buildozer.spec` otherwise you'll get mysterious build errors. `cssselect` is one such library, just in case you didn't realize that.
 4. `UrlRequest` doesn't transparently work on Android.
 It looks like it's got something to do with SSL and network permissions.
-See [here](https://stackoverflow.com/questions/59145035/android-app-built-using-kivy-fail-to-access-internet) and [here](https://github.com/Petar-Luketina/Firebase-Sample/blob/master/buildozer.spec) for details; in particular it looks like this it might need you to add `openssl` to the `requirements` line in `buildozer.spec`.
+See [here](https://stackoverflow.com/questions/59145035/android-app-built-using-kivy-fail-to-access-internet) and [here](https://github.com/Petar-Luketina/Firebase-Sample/blob/master/buildozer.spec) for details; in particular it looks like you might need to add `openssl` to the `requirements` line in `buildozer.spec`.
 What do you think?
 Does it work now?

 ## Fuck You